Near Northeast (Washington, D.C.)

-Near Northeast is a neighborhood in Northeast Washington, D.C.
+Near Northeast, also known as Néné, is a neighborhood in Northeast Washington, D.C.
 It is bounded by North Capitol Street to the west, Florida Avenue to the north, F Street to the south, and 15th Street to the east.

 History

 Early history

 It is believed that the general area was occupied as early in the Paleo-Indian period (10,000-8,000 B.C.) all the way to the Woodland period (1000 B.C. to the time of European Contact).
 Several streams flowed throw the area feeding into Tiber Creek (also known as Goose Creek) making it an attractive area for settlements for Native tribes and hunting.

 Near Northeast started a patchwork of several different European landowners' claims.
 Most of the land belonged to Notley Young, under the name of Youngsboro or Isherwood or Mill Tract by the 1790s.
 His property extended into what is today Trinidad.
 The other land owners were Daniel Carroll (who owned the hill on which the Capitol was built), George Walker and Abraham Young.

 The tract of land was included shortly thereafter in the original survey of land for the new national capital, and Young and a few other landowners gave the land to the Federal government in exchange for a promise that Congress would divide the land into lots and return half of those lots to the original landowners.

 Once the capital was created, streets were laid out in the grid system that Pierre L'Enfant had designed, with Boundary Street (renamed Florida Avenue on January 14, 1890) forming the northern border of the city.
 However, nearly all of the land remained undeveloped, used as farmland to cultivate fruits and vegetables for the fresh market in the more developed sections of the city.
 The land lots that were used for non-agricultural purposes in the early 19th century were mostly cemeteries.